sirthias/borer/README.md

 - complete (supports all [CBOR] features, incl. "over long" integers, 16-bit half-precision floats, `BigInteger` and `BigDecimal`, custom tags and "simple values")
-- lightweight (`core` module has zero dependencies)
+- lightweight (zero external dependencies)
-- fast (can be allocation-free in the core code paths, no DOM, pull-parser style)
+- fast (no DOM, pull-parser style with one-element look-ahead)
-- easy integration (type class-based design)
+- easy integration and customization (type class-based design)
 - efficiently supports custom "byte string" abstractions (like `akka.util.ByteString` or `scodec.bits.ByteVector`)
+- [scala.js] support

 Apart from [CBOR] _BORER_ also supports high-performance de- and encoding from and to [JSON] through the same API.
 One example where this is useful is providing "bilingual" REST APIs that can consume and produce both [CBOR] and [JSON].